Mt. SAC Past Presidents

 Marie T. Mills, the only woman to lead Mt.
 SAC, served as president during a time of student unrest throughout the country.
 With the exception of one incident, she kept the campus in order.
 She was one of the earlier advocates for equal opportunity and diversity in higher education.
 She enhanced opportunities for women and students of color, and hired the college’s first diversity coordinator to recruit and nurture African-American, Latino, and Asian-Pacific Islander students.

-Eldon E. Pierce presided during the era that birthed collective bargaining between the college and employee organizations.
+Eldon E. Pearce presided during the era that birthed collective bargaining between the college and employee organizations.
 He helped to initiate participatory governance at the college.
 Existing academic and vocational programs were extended and strengthened under his leadership.
 By 1972 the college had grown to more than 17,000 students, 700 courses, and 110 majors.

 Dr. John D. Randall is credited with maintaining and strengthening Mt.
 SAC’s fiscal stability after passage of Proposition 13 in 1978, which resulted in a significant reduction in college funding.
 Under his leadership, high quality programs and services were developed, and Mt.
 SAC was increasingly recognized throughout the state.
 He presided over an era of major planning for the future, including development of a Facilities Master Plan.
 In 1987 he was selected to serve as Interim Chancellor of the California Community College System.
 Dr. Randall was instrumental in the passage of AB 1725, the Omnibus Community College Reform Bill, which included new funding for community colleges and mandated a form of shared governance.
 He also served on and chaired the CEO Board of the California Community Colleges.